 Magneto (Skeleton Tree, 2016)

 Skeleton Tree was released in the wake of the tragic death of Cave’s 15-year-old son Arthur in 2015, and it’s been too convenient for critics to assign grief and loss to the whole project.
-In truth, Cave had most of the record’s lyrics finished before Arthur’s death, and he had already planned another impressionistic loop-based recording process with Ellis.
+In truth, Cave had most of the record’s lyrics finished before Arthur’s death, and he had already planned another abstract loop-based recording process with Ellis.

-Still, even Cave admits the premonitory nature of some lines and themes, and a line in Magneto, “I had such blues down there in the supermarket queues”, mirrors a story he tells in the documentary One More Time With Feeling, of being overcome with sorrow and gratitude when comforted by strangers in shops in Brighton.
+Still, even Cave admits the premonitory nature of some lines and themes.
+And a line in Magneto, “I had such blues down there in the supermarket queues”, mirrors a story he tells in the documentary One More Time With Feeling, of being overcome with sorrow and gratitude when comforted by strangers in shops in Brighton.

 Magneto isn’t the most overtly beautiful or melancholy song on Skeleton Tree, but it’s wrought with startling imagery, of “hyena’s hymns”, “rabid blood”, and of Cave shaking like “an electrical storm on the bathroom floor, clutching the bowl”.